clemsonMakerspace/Makerspace-CardScanner/README.md

      ```bash
      pip install -r requirements.txt
      ```
+     ***IMPORTANT***: This is currently not functional as the requirements txt is not up to date.
+Currently you need to keep installing the missing libraries manually.
+I am sorry in advanced.
    - Ensure the Excel file `hardware_users.xlsx` is not open when running the script, as the data will not be able to write if it's locked by another process.
    - If script still does not run, ensure to pip install remaining missing libraries until program will run, this may take a while.